matiscke/kleinanzeigen-watcher/README.md

 - Global **max radius** (km) and **fetch frequency** (informational) from the `Config` tab.
 - Per search: query, location/ZIP, min/max price; for `type=vehicle` optionally `km_min`/`km_max`.
 - Results are written into the **`Results`** tab of the same sheet (duplicates are skipped).
+- Uses a dedicated `LocationIDs` tab to ensure searches are restricted to the correct city/region.
 - Runs automatically via **GitHub Actions** (daily; cron can be customized).

 ---